seth-khan26/estate-ops/docs/maintenance-workflow.md

 ## Document Attachments

 The `MaintenanceRequest` model has a `documents` relation.
 Documents (photos, inspection reports) are stored with a `storageKey` pointing to an object storage bucket, and a `mimeType`.
 Retrieval should generate a signed URL with a short TTL — never expose the raw storage key or a permanent public URL.
 The signed URL generation is stubbed in this MVP (the `Document` model exists; the URL signing step is not yet wired up).

+## Tenant Submissions

+Tenants submit requests with category, description, and photos.